Animation: Drawing of George Washington, Henry Knox, Thomas Jefferson and Edmund Randolph.

 Animation: Patent drawing of rose, green leave fade in, five roses fade in on different branches

-U.S. plant patent no. 1 issued to Henry Rosenberg for a "climbing or trailing rose."
+Henry Rosenberg receives U.S. plant patent no. 1 for a "climbing or trailing rose."
 The rose is named "New Dawn" and remains popular today.

-Famed horticulturist Luther Burbank, whose work and advocacy for intellectual property rights was the inspiration for passing the Plant Patent Act, is posthumously issued U.S. plant patent no. 15 for the freestone peach.
+Freestone peach Famed horticulturist Luther Burbank, whose work and advocacy for intellectual property rights was the inspiration for passing the Plant Patent Act, posthumously receives U.S. plant patent no. 15 for the freestone peach.

 Patent drawing of sliced bread

-Joseph Ledwinka issued U.S. patent no. 2,000,000 for "Vehicle Wheel Construction," a pneumatic tire for rail cars.
+Joseph Ledwinka receives U.S. patent no. 2,000,000 for "Vehicle Wheel Construction," a pneumatic tire for rail cars.

 Patent image of multi-plane camera

-Walt Disney issued U.S. patent no. 2,201,689 for "art of animation," ushering in modern animated motion pictures.
+Art of animation Walt Disney receives U.S. patent no. 2,201,689 for "art of animation," ushering in modern animated motion pictures.